AlexeyOvsyanikov/books-app/README.md

 At now the application in dev mode.
 You should start symfony dev-server: cd backend -> symfony server:start

 After that, go to the http://frontend.books link in your browser and enter the application: admin@gmail.com / 123456.

+# Swagger

+The all API-endpoints you can see here: http://api.books/api/docs